SuperOfficeDocs/superoffice-docs/docs/ns-web-services/so-on-nuget.md

 `Install-Package SuperOffice.Crm.Web`

-SuperOffice CRM Web is for extending onsite installations with custom dialogs, controls, datahandlers, filters, ajaxmethods, etc. This is for onsite integrations only!
+SuperOffice CRM Web is for extending onsite installations with custom dialogs, controls, datahandlers, filters, Ajax-methods, and so on.
+This is for onsite integrations only!

 Included assemblies are: